ashrea06/Zeek-Suricata-Inline-TAP/README.md

-- Let's check if the "Server" is listening at port 22 :
+> _Verify that the "SSH Server" is listening at "port 22"_ :

 ┌──(root㉿kali)-[/home/kali]